 El Pollo Loco specializes in fire-grilled chicken.
 Current locations are mainly concentrated around the Southwest U.S., with plenty of room for growth in other markets.
 Initial costs range from $505,000 to $1.1 million.

 Popeyes has been a popular quick service restaurant since 1972.
 The company’s strong history and brand recognition make it a top choice in markets around the country.
 New locations cost between $235,000 and $454,000 to start.

 More Great Chicken Franchises

 The restaurant chains listed above are just a few of the chicken franchises available today.
 If you love fresh chicken and are looking for a new franchise system, consider the opportunities below as well.

 9. East Coast Wings + Grill

 East Coast Wings + Grill is a full-service restaurant franchise that offers hot wings and a variety of signature sauces and sides.
+Franchisees also receive support to enhance the success of their ventures.
 The estimated initial investment ranges from $427,968 – $981,275.